bgroveben/DjangoPlay2Learn/README.md

 Game Tracking and Leaderboards: 30%
 !!! users can record each score more than once; needs redirect to leaderboard ??? should anonymous users have scores added to the leaderboard?
-TODO (5%) Game tracking page exists for both games.
+DONE (5%) Game tracking page exists for both games.
 DONE (5%) Leaderboards exist for both games.
-TODO (10%) Game tracking shows just the user’s scores.
+DONE (10%) Game tracking shows just the user’s scores.
 DONE (10%) Leaderboards shows all the scores.

 Reviews: 10%